cnbbooks/lfe-sicp/ch1/exponentiation.md

 \end{align}
 $$

-which translates readily into the procedure
+which translates readily into the function

 ```lisp
 (defun expt (b n)